apache/apisix-ingress-controller/docs/en/latest/upgrade-guide.md

 The `ApisixClusterConfig` CRD has been removed in 2.0.0. global rules and configurations should now be managed through the `ApisixGlobalRule` CRDs.

+#### `ApisixConsumer` - `hmac-auth`

+In apisix >= 3.11, most of the hmac-auth related configuration has been deprecated from consumer and moved to service/route level.
+The name of a `required` field has also been changed from `access_key` to `key_id`.
+If you have ApisixConsumer configuration with hmac-auth plugin compatible with <3.11, they will not be compatible with newer versions of APISIX.
+Since all 3+ versions of apisix are supported by ingress controller, if you dont upgrade APISIX, you don't need to change your ApisixConsumer configuration.
+But when using >3.11, pass all configurations other than `key_id`(previously `access_key`) via PluginConfig or ApisixRoute.

 #### Ingress

 ##### API Version Support